Trauma-Informed Therapy Course

 Assessment

-Learners who also wish to obtain the college Level 8 minor award with be required to complete the assessment, in full.
-The assessment involves a role-play (for 20% of the overall grade) and a written assignment (for 80% of the overall grade).
-SDL would apply here also.
+Learners who also wish to obtain our Level 8 minor award must complete the assessment, which comprises a role-play (20% of the overall grade) and a written assignment (80%).

 QQI